Who we are

 What we are looking for

-Olive Tomato welcomes timely and engaging articles on topics that relate to the Mediterranean Diet such as latest research, news, events, cooking and nutrition tips, shopping tips and profiles of Mediterranean ingredients as well as travel experiences in the Mediterranean (preferably Greece, Italy or Spain).
+Olive Tomato is expanding and welcomes timely and engaging articles on topics that relate to the Mediterranean Diet such as latest research, news, events, cooking and nutrition tips, shopping tips and profiles of Mediterranean ingredients as well as travel experiences in the Mediterranean (preferably Greece, Italy or Spain).

 Please familiarize yourself with the content and style of Olive Tomato.
 The writing style is friendly and easy to understand.
 We are looking for articles that are useful to the reader with advice that is easy to implement.